 Windows 11 IoT Enterprise, the next release for the world of Windows IoT!

-Microsoft has now released its newest member of the Enterprise family, Windows 11 IoT Enterprise.
-Thus adding to its offering of Server 2022.
-With this release, Microsoft continues its commitment in to deliver innovation and provide new functionality to the IoT market.
+Microsoft are releasing the newest member of its product family, Windows 11 IoT Enterprise.
+After recently shipping Windows Server IoT 2022, Windows 11 IoT Enterprise marks the ongoing commitment from Microsoft to deliver innovation and new functionality to the IoT market.

 New Features in Windows 11 IoT Enterprise

-Below are the new features that Microsoft have added in Windows 11 IoT Enterprise, enabling the Windows for IoT Ecosystem to build innovative and modern devices.
+Windows 11 IoT Enterprise will deliver new features and functionality that will enable the Windows for IoT ecosystem to build innovative and modern devices.

 |Windows 11 IoT Enterprise||Windows 10 IoT Enterprise, Version 21H2|